Grievance letter: Appeal after fraud whistleblowing

 In responding to allegation 1, we rely upon the misrepresentation that was made to [Claimant 1] in moving from the Commercial Division to Health and Care and the package offered to take up his current role.
 This fundamentally failed to recognise the reality of an achievable remuneration package.
 There is a failure to mention this matter at all in the Outcome Letter.

 [Name] made a series of bold assertions that [Claimant 1] and [Claimant 2] spent a reasonable amount of time on “business as usual new business sales” but did not put this question to my Clients in the course of the grievance meeting.
-Instead, he appears to rely on evidence presented by [Name] (who was not in the business as the relevant time) and [Name] (who was the MD of the Commercial Division prior to [Claimant 1] joining the Health and Care Division) and therefore did not have significant oversight of the day to day responsibilities of either individual at the material times.
+Instead, he appears to rely on evidence presented by [Name 2] (who was not in the business at the relevant time) and [Name 3] (who was the MD of the Commercial Division prior to [Claimant 1] joining the Health and Care Division) and therefore did not have significant oversight of the day to day responsibilities of either individual at the material times.

 Clearly, [Name] failed to address the core facts and made perverse findings that no reasonable adjudicator could have reasonably concluded.